Resources for EcoCertified™ Farmers

 Key Messages to focus on:

-1. Eco supports Region-based ecological farming practices
+1. EcoCertified farmers support region-based ecological farming practices

-Growers in the Northeast are longtime leaders in adopting and promoting eco-friendly growing practices, and have worked hard to find practices that work best in our climate and growing conditions.
+Growers in the Northeast are longtime leaders in adopting and promoting eco-friendly growing practices and have worked hard to find practices that work best in our climate and growing conditions.
 The most ecological and effective practices aren’t the same for every locale.
 EcoCertified supports both local farms and environmentally sound practices.

-The Eco program brings the expertise of scientists and farmers throughout the region together to develop a rigorous growing protocol based on the most environmentally-friendly practices possible in our region.
+The Eco program brings the expertise of scientists and farmers throughout the region together to develop a rigorous growing protocol based on the most environmentally friendly practices possible in our region.
 EcoCertified practices protect pollinators, promote soil and tree health, and treat orchards as holistic ecosystems.

-For responsible growers and conscientious eaters in the eastern US, Eco-certified offers the best combination of Local + Ecologically grown fruit.
+For responsible growers and conscientious eaters in the eastern U.S., EcoCertified offers the best combination of Local + Ecologically grown fruit.

-2. Eco certification offers transparency and integrity
+2. EcoCertified farmers offers transparency and integrity

 To qualify as EcoCertified, growers meet a rigorous production protocol that has been developed to ensure that consistent, environmentally responsible, and transparent practices are behind every piece of fruit.

-The Eco Protocol is revised annually to reflect the most progressive growing practices and new research.
+The EcoCertified Protocol is revised annually to reflect the most progressive growing practices and new research.
 Growers meet regularly, together with Red Tomato staff, scientists, and international experts.
-The Eco Core Protocol is extensive, and covers 7 areas of farm practices:
+The Eco Core Protocol is extensive, and covers seven areas of farm practices:

-- Operations and Management
+- Operations, Food Safety and Management

-- Ecosystem, Soil and Water Conservation
+- Ecosystem and Water Conservation

-- Pesticide Risk Reduction
+- Pest Management and Pesticide Risk Reduction

-- Pollinator Protection
+- Pollinator Protection and Enhancement

 - Energy and Waste Management

-The IPM Institute of North America, a non-profit organization, administers the growing protocol and conducts annual audits.
-Every three years, each orchard is also inspected by an independent third party organization, Apple Leaf.
-Red Tomato manages the Eco program and works on behalf of the grower network to market and distribute Eco-certified fruit.
+The IPM Institute of North America, a nonprofit organization, administers the growing protocol and conducts annual audits.
+Every three years, each orchard is also inspected by an independent third-party organization, Apple Leaf.
+Red Tomato manages the Eco program and works on behalf of the grower network to market and distribute EcoCertified™ fruit.